jarviscanada/jarvis_data_eng_NoelShere/README.md

 # Noel Shere .
 Jarvis Consulting
-Hi, my name is Noel, I have a diploma in computer programming from Seneca college.
+Hi, my name is Noel.
+I have a diploma in computer programming from Seneca college.
+Throughout my education, I have come across many different assignments and projects that have allowed me to gain and grow my knowledge.
+This has also enabled me to solve and tackle difficult challenges.
 I love to develop applications and websites.
-I recently developed an android application that helps users practice G1 road rules and signs.
 I love to collaborate with people and work towards a common goal.
-I am currently a trainee at Jarvis Consulting and I am looking forward to work for a company where I can learn and grow.
+I have recently joined Jarvis as a Data Engineer trainee to improve on my skillset and familiarize myself with real-world projects to continue to grow and apply knowledge throughout the program.

 ## Skills

-**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git,

-**Competent:** HTML, JavaScript, Python,
+**Competent:** HTML/CSS, JavaScript, Python, Debugging

-**Familiar:** Docker, Bash, AWS
+**Familiar:** Docker, Bash, AWS, Google Ads, Google Firebase, Android Studio

 ## Jarvis Projects